Aargau/case-studies-1/_posts/2015-07-13-MapReduce.md

 Overview of the Solution

 To overcome the problem, the Asakusa Framework was developed.
-The Asakusa Framework is a domain specific language (DSL) for business applications, coupled with the “enterprise level” quality of runtime support.
+The Asakusa Framework is a domain specific language (DSL) for business applications, coupled with the ï¿½enterprise levelï¿½ quality of runtime support.
 The Asakusa Framework is an open-source mission-critical batch processing framework that supports multi-processing, restart, data transfer and development environments including DSLs.
 The Framework is in wide use in Japan and documentation can be found here:  [_http://asakusafw.s3.amazonaws.com/documents/latest/release/ja/html/index.html_](http://asakusafw.s3.amazonaws.com/documents/latest/release/ja/html/index.html).

 The DSL will compile business applications described at a business level of abstraction into a directed acyclic graph (DAG) as an intermediate language, then generates the MapReduce programs based on the resulting DAG.
 The DAG model is adopted because it defines the partial order of stages of MapReduce programs including concurrent processes.
 For the same reason, several open source projects such as Apache [_Spark_](http://spark.apache.org/), [_Storm_](http://storm.apache.org/) and [_Tez_](http://tez.apache.org/) have adopted the DAG model, originating with Dryad, from Microsoft Research, available here: [_http://research.microsoft.com/en-us/projects/Dryad_](http://research.microsoft.com/en-us/projects/Dryad).